raul23/chess-ai/README.rst

 -----------------
 In order of importance, these are the things still to be done for this Chess project:

-- The following two bugs:

-  - in ``makeAMove()``, the object ``piece`` can be null which shouldn't be the case
-  - when your opponent's king is killed, the game is not stopped right away but enters into an infinite loop

 - Game AI stills needs to be fixed: the agent makes poor decisions for very basic plays

 - Add ending code: right now the game doesn't end when you do checkmate